elpapz/so_long/README.md

 valgrind -v --leak-check=full --track-origins=yes ./so_long_bonus <map.ber>

+If (you have found the problem)

+{

-If you can find the problem, feel free to send me an email for andrecanelaskaldeich@gmail.com!!
+  feel free to let me know by email: andrecanelaskaldeich@gmail.com;

+}

+else

+  you can also hit me up on slack: acanelas;